Looking After Yourself

-As soon as you begin caring, it’s important that you tell your GP that you are a carer.
+Carers often suffer ill health due their caring responsibilities so it’s important to let your GP know you are a carer.
 This can be recorded on your medical records.
-If you haven’t seen your GP for a while, arrange a health check.
-Carers Bucks is now offering Carers’ Clinics at GP surgeries in the south of the County – call us on 0300 777 2722 for details.
+If you have not seen your GP for a while, arrange a health check.

 Carers can contact Carers Bucks for individual support either over the phone or by visiting our offices.

-Carer Support Workers are always available for you to talk to, both in a crisis and if you want to talk about your situation more generally.
-The support available is free, confidential and non-judgemental.
+Our Support Workers are always available for you to talk to, both in a crisis and if you want to talk about your situation more generally.
+The support available is free and confidential.